GVR Report cover Veterinary Anti-infectives Market Size, Share & Trends Report

 Type Insights

-The OTC (over-the-counter) segment dominated the market with the largest revenue share in 2023.
+The OTC or over-the-counter segment dominated the market in 2024 by type.
 Animal owners prefer these products because they are affordable, suitable for mild diseases, convenient, and accessible without a prescription from a veterinarian.
-The popularity of over-the-counter (OTC) options indicates that animal owners prefer easily available, reasonably priced, and reliable solutions for their animals' everyday medical requirements, even while prescription treatments are necessary for serious health conditions.
+The popularity of over-the-counter (OTC) options indicates that animal owners prefer readily available, reasonably priced, and reliable solutions for their animals' everyday medical requirements, even while prescription treatments are necessary for severe health conditions.

 Distribution Channel

-The retail pharmacies segment dominated the market with the largest revenue share in 2023.
+The retail pharmacies segment dominated the veterinary anti-infectives market in terms of share in 2024.
 This is explained by the accessibility and ease of delivery of immunizations and medications via retail pharmacies.
 Their extensive distribution networks guarantee product availability, and their well-established standing and adherence to regulations cultivate consumer confidence.
 Furthermore, it is projected that the digitization of retail pharmacies will spur the expansion of this market in the upcoming years by lowering the possibility of prescription errors.

-The e-commerce segment is estimated to grow at the highest CAGR over the forecast period.
-This segment is driven by the ease of ordering from home and being accessible around the clock.
-Online retailers improve consumer happiness by providing a large selection of products at competitive prices and home delivery options.
+The e-commerce segment is estimated to grow at the highest rate over the forecast period.
+This segment will be driven by the ease of ordering from home and being accessible around the clock.
+Online retailers improve consumer happiness by providing many products at competitive prices and home delivery options.
 Further driving growth has been the move to online purchasing brought about by the pandemic, increased internet use, and increased digital literacy.
-These factors indicate a major shift in consumer behavior toward online purchases.
+These factors indicate a significant shift in consumer behavior toward online purchases.

 Regional Insights

-North America veterinary anti-infectives market accounted for the largest market share of 35.87%.
+In 2024, North America accounted for the largest market share of 35.69%.
 The existence of well-established competitors and rising treatment costs among veterinary clinics are the primary drivers of the industry.
 Zoonoses and Public Health (2016) states that zoonotic illnesses represent a significant burden on the North American continent.
 Given that animals frequently spread zoonotic illnesses, they pose an even greater risk to public health.
 The market is growing in part because zoonotic infections are so common.
-According to February 2024 reports by the CDC, six out of ten infectious diseases that are known to spread to people can be spread by animals.
-Moreover, animals are the source of three of every four newly discovered or developing infectious diseases in humans.
+According to 2024 reports by the CDC, six out of ten infectious diseases known to spread to people can be spread by animals.
+Moreover, animals are the source of three of every four newly discovered or developing contagious human diseases.

 U.S. Veterinary Anti-infectives Market Trends